 Being able to scan a network connected drive or device is an advantage that not many other recovery products provide.
 It also features disk sanitization, which adds to its value by allowing you to wipe clean your old hard drives before you discard them.

-We tested R-Studio's recovery capabilities on three different kinds of data loss: lost files, overwritten files and reformatted files.
+We tested R-Studio's recovery capabilities on two different kinds of data loss: lost files and reformatted drives.
 Below are the results from our testing.

 Lost File Recovery